Evolving with 2023 Healthcare Payer Technology Trends

 Technology advancements continue, as API standards are enacted and artificial intelligence capabilities improve.
 Plans can leverage the mountains of data they collect through improved data analytics technology, reducing time to reports and empowering real-time decision making.
 And these advances have arrived just in time.
 Through secure integrations, data sharing could be a hurdle that health plans finally surpass.

-Health plans will have to overcome learning curves, fear of change and other internal challenges as they select solutions and look for increased returns.
 The vast majority will look to outside vendors to cover these gaps.
-And with good reason.
-Despite payers’ unique differences, savvy organizations are increasingly pursuing industry-standard enterprise technology platforms.
+But more strategically, moving away from the vast array of point solutions that has led to fragmented technology stacks.
+Savvy organizations are increasingly pursuing industry-standard enterprise technology platforms that reflect best practices.
 With predictable, subscription-based costs, configurable off-the-shelf solutions will prove more cost-effective than custom-built technology.

 Strategic shift to payment accuracy